Photo Courtesy of Michelle Meiklejohn

 By the end of the course you should have the satisfaction of having built an actual embedded system and you will be familiar with the methods, techniques, and terminologies associated with real time and embedded software.
 You will also learn about hardware (real hardware that involves things like resisters and capacitors as well as logic circuits), operating systems, and other related topics.

-The first lecture will be on Wednesday, September 6 at 11AM in Lubrano (CIT 477).
+The first lecture will be on Thursday, September 5 at 9AM in CIT 477.
 See you there!

-The text for the course is Introduction to Embedded Systems (Second Edition) by Edward Lee and Sanjit Seshia.
-This text is available both at the book store and on-line at http://leeseshia.org as a free download.
+The text for the course is Principles of Cyber-Physical Systems by Rajeev Alur.
+This text is available both at the book store and and from various sources either physically or electronically.

 We will be going through most of the text.
 However, the text is more oriented toward a theoretical course while we are going to be teaching a more practical one.
 In order to let you start on the final project and the programming assignments early in the semester.
 Other than this, we will mostly go through the text sequentially.
 Assignments from the problems in the text will be used as appropriate and if needed.
 (Even if they are not assigned, you are encouraged to look at and understand the assignments since being able to complete them will be helpful when taking the final.)
 The various readings are noted in the schedule as are the topics, assignment due dates, and project due dates.
 All items here are subject to change.